DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ---
 $applications-open$

-If you are a teacher considering coming to England to teach languages or physics, you could be eligible for financial help from the UK government worth £10,000.
+If you are a teacher considering moving to England to teach languages or physics, you could be eligible for financial help from the UK government worth £10,000.

 The international relocation payment (IRP) is designed to cover some of the costs of moving to England, including: